-I am a Colombian historian PhD research student currently working on the history of the orchid trade between Colombia and the United Kingdom in the nineteenth century.
+I am a third-year PhD student currently working on the history of the orchid trade between Colombia and the United Kingdom in the nineteenth century.
 I am working under the supervision of Prof. Rebecca Earle and my research is kindly funded by the Chancellor's International Scholarship awarded by the Doctoral College of the University of Warwick.

-My thesis, provisionally titled The Hunting of the Odontoglossum Crispum: Colombian Orchids in the Nineteenth Century British 'Orchid Craze' investigates the commerce of Colombian orchids in Victorian Britain.
+My thesis, provisionally titled Hunting Plants in the Northern Andes.
+The Commerce of Tropical Orchids between Colombia and the United Kingdom.
+1843-1901 investigates the commerce of Colombian orchids in Victorian Britain.
 Long before they became an icon of Colombian national identity, orchids played a very important role in the commerce between the United Kingdom and Colombia.
-My goal is to both shed a new light on the importance of these trade relations in Colombian history, while also bringing attention to the current state of conservation of these once nearly extinct plants.
+My goal is to both shed new light on the role of these plants in Colombian nineteenth-century history, while also bringing attention to the current state of conservation of orchids.

 My PhD thesis will investigate the role that orchids played in the relations between Colombia and the United Kingdom throughout the nineteenth century.
-I will build on the orchideomania phenomenon to explore the development of trade between Britain and Colombia in the post-independence period, and chart the binational social and cultural impact of the commodification of orchids.
-My research is therefore framed within two larger historical debates: the history of economic botany and the global history of consumption.
-The current debate on the importance of nature centers on the scientific advancement and usage of a specific product during the course of the industrial revolution.
-In the case of Colombian orchids, we must also consider the wider debate on luxury and consumption, as they are plants with no medical use, but with all the qualities of a luxurious commodity: scarce, difficult to obtain and expensive to maintain.
+I will build on the orchid mania phenomenon to explore the development of trade between Britain and Colombia in the post-independence period as orchids gained different meanings as they entered a global network of plant collecting.
+My research is therefore framed in different historiographical debates.
+From the global history of science perspective, orchids were conceived as botanical curiosities first and as the knowledge about them advanced, as scientific objects.
+And from a material culture approach, Colombian orchids, were part of a wider debate on luxury and consumption, as they are plants with no medical use, but with all the qualities of a luxurious commodity: scarce, difficult to obtain and expensive to maintain.

 My biggest professional project to date has been as assistant curator and then registrar and collections manager of the overhaul and total renovation of the Colonial Museum in Bogotá between 2013 and 2019.
 As registrar and collections manager, I was in charge, with the conservator, of the planning and organization of the new storages for a collection of almost 2.000 objects from the 16th, 17th and 18th centuries.
 In this function, I also co-authored an article on the Iconography in the Museum’s Furniture Collection featured in the Museum’s most recent catalogue.
-The museological institution I worked for under the Ministry of Culture also houses the Santa Clara Museum, for which I have been both an adviser and co-author, writing its most recent Historical Review.
+I worked for the Colonial Museum, which is under the Ministry of Culture of Colombia and also houses the Santa Clara Museum, for which I have been both an adviser and co-author, writing its most recent Historical Review.

-Parallel to my work at the museum I have been involved as consultant and adviser to diverse projects such as the archaeological and museological plan to the Canoas Archaeological Park in Soacha (2018), as well as Netflix and Caracol TV feature project "Bolívar" (2016-2018) and the guided tour plan for the Colon Theater (2015).
+Parallel to my work at the museum I have been involved as a consultant and historical adviser to diverse projects with the Birmingham Museum of Art (2020), the archaeological and museological plan to the Canoas Archaeological Park in Soacha (2018), as well as Netflix and Caracol TV feature project "Bolívar" (2016-2018) and the guided tour plan for the Colon Theater (2015).

 - 2019-2023: PhD in History.
 University of Warwick.